-In connection with the Extension Amendment, the Sponsor, or its designees, has agreed to contribute to us as a loan of \$0.033 for each public share that is not redeemed for each subsequent calendar month commencing on May 2, 2022, and on the 2nd day of each subsequent month, or portion thereof, that is needed by the Company to complete an initial Business Combination from May 2, 2022 until the end of the Combination Period (the "Additional Contributions").
-The amount of the Additional Contributions will not bear interest and will be repayable by us to our Sponsor or its designees upon consummation of an initial Business Combination.
-Our Sponsor or its designees will have the sole discretion whether to continue extending for additional calendar months, its obligation to make Additional Contributions will terminate.
+In connection with the Extension Amendment, the Sponsor, or its designees, has agreed to contribute to the Company as a loan of \$0.033 for each Public Share that is not redeemed for each subsequent calendar month commencing on May 2, 2022, and on the 2nd day of each subsequent month, or portion thereof, that is needed by the Company to complete an initial Business Combination from May 2, 2022 until the end of the Combination Period.
+The amount of the Additional Contributions will not bear interest and will be repayable upon consummation of an initial Business Combination.
+The Sponsor or its designees will have the sole discretion whether to continue extending for additional calendar months until the Extended Date and if the Sponsor determines not to continue extending for additional calendar months, its obligation to make Additional Contributions will terminate.
+Through June 30, 2022, the Company has issued three Extension Notes in the principal amount of \$167,033 each to the Sponsor and the Sponsor deposited such funds into the Trust Account upon funding each Extension Note.
+The Company has recorded the three Extension Notes as nonconvertible promissory note - related party totaled \$501,098 in the balance sheets as of June 30, 2022.
+The Company fully repaid the three Extension Notes upon Closing (see Note 1).